BLS-DOL logo spacing layout MLR:TED Banner spacing layout

 Civilian workers are defined here as nonfarm private industry and state and local government workers.

 These data are from the BLS National Compensation Survey - Compensation Cost Trends program.
-To learn more, see "Employment Cost Index—March 2008," news release USDL 08-0508.
+To learn more, see "Employment Cost Index—March 2008," (PDF) (HTML) news release USDL 08-0508.
 Compensation costs (also known as employment costs) include wages, salaries, and employer costs for employee benefits.